tadzik/JSON-Unmarshal/README.md

 DESCRIPTION
 ===========

 This provides a single exported subroutine to create an object from a JSON representation of an object.

+It only initialises the "public" attributes (that is those with accessors created by declaring them with the '.' twigil.)
+Attributes without acccessors are ignored.
+By default *all* the public attributes present in the JSON will be initialised, which may not be ideal if you are accepting JSON from a source outside of your control (such as some http API,) and/or there are attributes which are lazily built from other other data:  if the `:opt-in` adverb is passed to `unmarshal` only those attributes marked explicitly with the `is json` trait (from `JSON::OptIn`,) or have the traits `json-name` ( from `JSON::Name`,) or `unmarshalled-by` will be initialised from the JSON.

 It only initialises the "public" attributes (that is those with accessors created by declaring them with the '.' twigil.
 Attributes without acccessors are ignored.